dasch-swiss/dsp-api/docs/05-internals/design/principles/feature-toggles.md

 To get a `FeatureToggle`, a feature factory calls `featureFactoryConfig.getToggle`, passing the name of the toggle.
-To test if the toggle is enabled, call `isEnabled` on the toggle.
+If a feature toggle has only one version, it is enough to test whether test if the toggle is enabled, by calling `isEnabled` on the toggle.

-To get the configured version of the toggle, call its `checkVersion` method.
+If the feature toggle has more than one version, call its `getMatchableState` method.
 To allow the compiler to check that matches on version numbers are exhaustive, this method is designed to be used with a sealed trait (extending `Version`) that is implemented by case objects representing the feature's version numbers.
+The method returns an instance of `MatchableState`, which is analogous to `Option`: it is either `Off` or `On`, and an instance of `On` contains one of the version objects.
 For example:

 ```
 // A trait for version numbers of the new 'foo' feature.